 Have you ever been self-conscious of how your breath smells and if other people can smell it too?
-I have a lot of my patients bringing up the topic of bad breath.
-They ask me the signs, causes, what to do about it because frankly, they are embarrassed by their bad breath.
+Many of my patients are bringing up the topic of bad breath.
+They ask me the signs, causes, and what to do about it because they are embarrassed by their bad breath.

-Bad breath is a huge industry that not a lot of people even know exists.
-Mints, gum, mouthwash, toothpaste, and almost every other oral hygiene product is marketed towards bad breath.
-But, no one likes talking about bad breath, except us dental professionals (maybe)!
+Bad breath is a vast industry that not many people even know exists.
+Mints, gum, mouthwash, toothpaste, and other oral hygiene products are marketed toward bad breath.
+But no one likes talking about bad breath except us dental professionals!

 Who wants to be told that their breath stinks?
 I know I don’t.
-In this post, I go over the signs that you have bad breath, the causes of bad breath and what to do about it!
+In this post, I go over the signs that you have bad breath, its causes, and what to do about it!

-Think back to when we were allowed to socialize more in person or pay attention to the people in your “social bubble”.
+Pay attention to the people in our social bubble.
 Do people step back from you when you are talking?

-But if people are stepping back from you from an already normal distance, it may be a sign you have a foul stench coming from your mouth.
+But if people are stepping back from you from an already normal distance, it may be a sign you have bad breath.

 Another way to see if you have bad breath;

-A few ways to smell your own breath is to lick something and let it dry and then smell it!
-LOL.
-Don’t worry, I am not trying to play a trick on you.
+A few ways to smell your own breath is to lick something, let it dry, and then smell it!

-You can lick the inside of your wrist and smell it (although I’m not too sure how hygienic that is).
+You can lick the inside of your wrist and smell it (although not very hygienic).

 And probably the most effective way to see if you have bad breath is to ask someone to smell it!
-I know that this can be embarrassing, but ask someone you know that will be honest with you.
+I know this can be embarrassing, but ask someone you know who will be honest with you.

 Causes of bad breath